Eastern State Hospital (Washington): Notable Escapes

-As is the case with any mental institution, patients escaping from the hospital employees’ control are a significant concern.
-Throughout the years of Eastern State Hospital's existence there have been infrequent escapes by mentally ill patients.

 Phillip A. Paul

 The most recent, and perhaps most famous, escape from Eastern State Hospital occurred on September 17, 2009.
 Hospital employees took a group of 31 forensic ward patients on a supervised field trip to the Spokane County Interstate Fair.
-One of these patients, 47-year-old Phillip A. Paul of Goldendale, Washington, wandered away from the group and could not be located by Hospital staff.
-The escape led to widespread distress because of Paul's criminal past- a paranoid schizophrenic, Paul was found not guilty by reason of insanity in the brutal 1987 murder of a Sunnyside, Washington woman.
-Yet, supervisors on the field trip waited two hours before alerting authorities of Paul's escape.
+One of these patients, 47-year-old Phillip A. Paul of Goldendale, Washington, wandered away from the group and could not be located by hospital staff.
+A paranoid schizophrenic, Paul was found not guilty by reason of insanity in the murder of a Sunnyside, Washington woman in 1987.
+Supervisors on the field trip waited two hours before alerting authorities of Paul's escape.
 During an extensive search of the fairgrounds immediately following the notification of the escape deputies concluded Paul had already left the premises.
 While the fairgrounds were not shut down during the search, upon hearing of the escape, fairgoers were angered by the decision to bring a criminally insane patient to such a populated community event.

-Paul was found and taken back into custody just outside Goldendale three days after escaping the fair.
+Paul was found and taken back into custody just outside Goldendale three days after escaping at the fair.
 Spokane County Sheriff Ozzie Knezovich said Paul conned a friend into giving him a ride from Spokane to Goldendale.
 Three Spokane deputies made the arrest after Paul tried to hitch a ride in their undercover and unmarked van.
-At the time of his arrest, Paul was reportedly carrying a backpack with food, clothing and personal items as well as a guitar, sleeping bag and hand scythe.
+At the time of his arrest, Paul was reportedly carrying a backpack with food, clothing, and personal items, as well as a guitar, sleeping bag, and hand scythe.